 The results of a recent survey conducted by Wakefield Research revealed that only 18% of nursing mothers know all their lactation rights in the workplace.
 The survey polled 1,000 working mothers in the U.S. with children ages two and under who are breastfeeding or recently breastfed.

-Many of respondents (53%) also said their hours were cut or their workload was altered without their consideration because they were new mothers.
+Many of the respondents (53%) also said their hours were cut or their workload was altered without their consideration because they were new mothers.
 In addition, those who had their workload altered were more likely to have experienced frustrating or embarrassing incidents while pumping/breastfeeding during work (83% vs. 48%).
 Incidents such as someone walking in on them, making a rude comment, or asking them to pump at a different time or place.

 Per Section 7 (r) of the Fair Labor Standards Act (FMLA) (federal law) an employer must provide a reasonable break time and room, other than a bathroom, for an employee’s lactation needs for her nursing child for one year after the child’s birth as needed.
 Compensation is not required for this breaktime.
 The room must be shielded from intrusion from coworkers or the public.
 An employer that employs less than 50 employees will not be subject to the requirements if they would impose undue hardship by causing the employer significant difficulty or expense.